marselsampe/lootbox-roll-function-grpc-plugin-server-go/README.md

    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx    # Use your ngrok auth token
    ```

 5. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
-This is different from the Oauth Client from the Setup section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.
+This is different from the Oauth Client from the Prerequisites section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.

    - ADMIN:NAMESPACE:{namespace}:PLUGIN:CATALOG [READ, UPDATE, DELETE]
    - ADMIN:NAMESPACE:{namespace}:STORE [CREATE, READ, UPDATE, DELETE]